The ERP Organizational Change Triad: Technology, People, and Processes

 What Role Do You Think These Technologies Play?

 What role do you think these technologies are, or will, play in supporting ERP organizational change success?
 We’ll have fun exploring each of these and understanding what impact each will, or will not have, on the future of ERP organizational change.
 Some of these are pretty cool technologies that are highly relevant to ERP.
 Some of these maybe not as relevant, but let’s discuss anyway!
 Over time in our posts and our podcast, we will explore each.
 Also note that some vendors are even starting to brand, package, and market their “next-generation ERP” and “transformation software”.
-In general, ERP vendors are using “next-generation” to mean the integration of emerging and advanced technology coupled with industry best practice.
+In general, ERP vendors are using “next-generation” to mean the integration of emerging and advanced technology coupled with industry best practices.
 We’ll take a look at some of these vendor-specific “packages”.
 ERP vendors are doing some pretty exciting stuff that we would like to share out as well!

 Stay tuned as we discuss and explore these specific technologies further in terms of, and specifically, its relevance to business systems and ERP organizational change: